 All travellers should be vaccinated according to national recommendations.
-Vaccination against diphtheria is usually given as triple vaccine – DTP or DTaP (diphtheria/tetanus/pertussis or diphtheria/tetanus/acellular pertussis).
-After the initial course of three doses, additional doses may be given as DT until 7 years of age, after which a vaccine with reduced diphtheria content (Td) is given.
+Vaccination against diphtheria is usually given as triple vaccine – DTP or DTaP (diphtheria/tetanus/acellular pertussis).
+After the initial course of three such doses, additional doses may be given as DT to children <7 years of age; individuals ≥7 years of age should receive a vaccine with reduced diphtheria content (Td).
 Since both tetanus toxoid (see below) and diphtheria toxoid can reasonably be given on a booster basis about every 10 years, there is no reason to use monovalent diphtheria vaccine.
-In some countries, adult boosters that contain acellular pertussis (TdaP) are being introduced.
+In some countries, adult boosters that contain TdaP are being introduced.